 As far as could be ascertained, this was just the early swallow that did not create a summer.
 Krüger-Thielmann (1992:51ff.) lists and summarises the following early projects in ICALL: ALICE, ATHENA, BOUWSTEEN & COGO, EPISTLE, ET, LINGER, VP2, XTRA-TE, Zock.

-Matthews (1993:5) identifies Linguistic Theory and Second Language Acquisition Theory as the two main disciplines which inform Intelligent CALL and are (or will be) informed by Intelligent CALL and adds "[t]he obvious AI research areas from which ICALL should be able to draw the most insights are Natural Language Processing (NLP) and Intelligent Tutoring Systems (ITS)" (Matthews1993:6).
+Matthews (1993:5) identifies Linguistic Theory and Second Language Acquisition Theory as the two main disciplines which inform Intelligent CALL and which are (or will be) informed by Intelligent CALL.
+He adds: "the obvious AI research areas from which ICALL should be able to draw the most insights are Natural Language Processing (NLP) and Intelligent Tutoring Systems (ITS)" (Matthews1993:6).
 Matthews shows that it is possible to "conceive of an ICALL system in terms of the classical ITS architecture" (ibid.).
 The system consists of three modules - expert, student and teacher module - and an interface.
 The expert module is the one that "houses" the language knowledge of the system.
 It is this part which can process any piece of text produced by a learner - in an ideal system.
-This is usually done with the help of a parser of some kind.
+This is usually done with the help of a parser of some kind:

 The use of parsers in CALL is commonly referred to as intelligent CALL or 'ICALL'; it might be more accurately described as parser-based CALL, because its 'intelligence' lies in the use of parsing - a technique that enables the computer to encode complex grammatical knowledge such as humans use to assemble sentences, recognise errors, and make corrections.
 (Holland et al. 1993:28)